 Due to the inherent unpredictability of the atmosphere, we cannot confidently make deterministic forecasts such as "the temperature tomorrow at noon will be exactly 19.0°C".
-However, it is possible to routinely create probabilistic forecasts similar to "there is a 60% chance the temperature tomorrow at noon will be between 17°C and 21°C, and an 80% chance the it will be between 14 and 24°C."
+However, it is possible to routinely create probabilistic forecasts similar to "there is a 60% chance the temperature tomorrow at noon will be between 18°C and 20°C, and an 80% chance the it will be between 16 and 22°C."

 Ensemble forecasts are increasingly used to create probabilistic forecasts.
-Various methods can be used to convert the distribution of ensemble members into calibrated probabilistic forecasts, such as illustrated in Fig. 20.20.
+Various methods can be used to convert the distribution of ensemble members into raw probability forecasts.
+The raw probabilities are then calibrated (Fig. 20.20) to make them sharp (deviating from climatology) and reliable (forecast probabilities match observation frequencies).